digital-craftsman-de/self-aware-normalizers/README.md

 # Enable value objects to normalize and denormalize themselves

-A Symfony bundle to enable value objects and DTOs to normalize and denormalize themselves through implementing simple interfaces that normalize to scalar values and denormalize themselves from scalar values.
+A Symfony bundle to enable value objects and DTOs to normalize and denormalize themselves through implementing simple interfaces that normalize to scalar values and denormalize themselves from scalar values (`string`, `int`, `float`, `bool` and `array`).
 Adding this kind of logic to the classes themselves might be considered a bad practice, but depending on the use case it will actually be better due to the fact that the data structure and the normalization need to be changed together.

 As it's a central part of an application, it's tested thoroughly (including mutation testing).